GaijinEntertainment/DagorEngine/_docs/source/api-references/dagor-render/index/resourceSlot.rst

-Resource slots
+Resource Slots
 =================================================

-resourceSlot is a declarative api for changing resource between nodes in daBFG
+The resourceSlot is a declarative API for changing resource between nodes in :doc:`daFrameGraph<daFrameGraph>`.

 You can think about slot as "more virtual" frame graph resource.
 This type of resource can change size and resource creation flags